Table of Contents

 Other miscellaneous deductions—line 28, excluding gambling and casualty or theft losses.

-The following Schedule A (Form 1040) deductions are not subject to the overall limit on itemized deductions.
+The following Schedule A (Form 1040) deductions aren't subject to the overall limit on itemized deductions.
 However, they are still subject to other applicable limits.

 If your itemized deductions are subject to the limit, the total of all your itemized deductions is reduced by the smaller of: